tmenochet/ADMap/README.md

-Get-TrustRelationship           -   gets trust relationships defined in a given Active Directory domain Get-PasswordPolicy              -   gets password policies defined in a given Active Directory domain Get-PotentiallyEmptyPassword    -   gets user accounts allowed to have an empty password Get-LdapPassword                -   discovers plaintext passwords from a given Active Directory domain Get-KerberoastableUser          -   gets user accounts vulnerable to Kerberoast and ASREPRoast attacks Get-KerberosDelegation          -   gets accounts granted with Kerberos delegation
+Get-TrustRelationship           -   gets trust relationships defined in a given Active Directory domain Get-PasswordPolicy              -   gets password policies defined in a given Active Directory domain Get-PotentiallyEmptyPassword    -   gets user accounts allowed to have an empty password Get-PreCreatedComputer          -   gets computer accounts that have never been used (password may be the hostname or empty) Get-LdapPassword                -   discovers plaintext passwords from a given Active Directory domain Get-KerberoastableUser          -   gets user accounts vulnerable to Kerberoast and ASREPRoast attacks Get-KerberosDelegation          -   gets accounts granted with Kerberos delegation